SOFTS-Raw sugar prices weaken, arabica extends rebound

 * "Both arabica coffee and cocoa are 'luxury' commodities and we expect the war to weigh on demand and prices for the foreseeable future," Fitch Solutions said in a note.

-(Reporting by Nigel Hunt Editing by David Goodman and Amy Caren Daniel)
+(Reporting by Marcelo Teixeira and Nigel Hunt Editing by David Goodman, Amy Caren Daniel and Devika Syamnath)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.